top of page

 @ Roberto Strafella

-Taste of the Region: What and Where to Eat
+Basilicata Food Guide: What and Where to Eat

 Before diving into dishes and delicacies, head south to the Ionian coast.
 Between Metaponto and Policoro, where olive groves meet turquoise waters, Basilicata reveals a sunny Mediterranean soul.
 Here you can enjoy fresh seafood dishes that complement the heartier mountain fare from inland.